vuo/vuo/node/vuo.type/descriptions/vuo.type.tree.value.md

    <tr><td>Boolean</td><td>Tree with content <code>true</code></td><td><i>true</i></td></tr>
 </table>

-If the chosen data type is 2D Point, 3D Point, 4D Point, or Color, this node interprets the tree's content or children as the components of that data type.
+If the output port's data type is 2D Point, 3D Point, 4D Point, or Color, this node interprets the tree's content or children as the components of that data type.
 For example:

 <table>
    <tr><th>Data type</th><th>Tree</th><th>Output</th></tr>